leagerxd/SelfAssessment/Skills/Async.md

 - Theory
   - Event loop: 🖐️ used
   - try..catch: 🖐️ used
-  - Non-blocking: 👂 heard
+  - Non-blocking: 🖐️ used
   - Async I/O: 🖐️ used
-  - Thread pool: 👂 heard
+  - Thread pool: 🖐️ used
   - Pattern Reactor
   - CAS operations
   - epoll
   - kqueue
   - Completion ports
-  - Event ports: 👂 heard
+  - Event ports: 🖐️ used
   - libuv
   - Race conditions: 👂 heard
   - Dead locks: 🖐️ used